-The stranger the figure, the further away from the one's own (Christian) society it was placed on the map.19 Thus in the mappae mundi, one frequently sees physically deformed, monstrous creatures located in border regions, locked in boxes (see the right-hand margin of fig. 1).
+The stranger the figure, the further away from the one's own (Christian) society it was placed on the map.
+Thus in the mappae mundi, one frequently sees physically deformed, monstrous creatures located in border regions, locked in boxes (see the right-hand margin of Figure 2.1).
 Monsters were considered to be extreme creatures, those that deviated from the ideal of temperance and moderation, which was considered virtuous.
-They gave rise to theological questions, such as how they could be integrated into one's own ordo according to the rules of hermeneutics, whether they belonged to the genus humanum at all, and whether or to what extent they were "redeemable."20 These questions were later discussed in a similar way in relation to the inhabitants of the "New World."
-The existence of monstrous beings could either be read as a cautionary counter-image to the well-ordered creation, or it could indicate God's freedom to create whatever he wants.21 Creation theology had a hard time simply excluding peripheral peoples.
-For Augustine, the monstra were part of the incomprehensible beauty of the universe, and should therefore by no means be called "ugly."22 He thus rejected Gnostic Manichaeism's dualistic image of God.23 These theological controversies surrounding the status of the monstra are also reflected in their ambivalent depictions on world maps.
+They gave rise to theological questions, such as how they could be integrated into one's own ordo according to the rules of hermeneutics, whether they belonged to the genus humanum at all and whether or to what extent they were 'redeemable'.
+These questions were later discussed in a similar way in relation to the inhabitants of the 'New World'.
+The existence of monstrous beings could either be read as a cautionary counter-image to the well-ordered creation, or it could indicate God's freedom to create whatever he wants.
+Creation theology had a hard time simply excluding peripheral peoples.
+For Augustine, the monstra were part of the incomprehensible beauty of the universe and should therefore by no means be called 'ugly'.
+He thus rejected Gnostic Manichaeism's dualistic image of God.
+These theological controversies surrounding the status of the monstra are also reflected in their ambivalent depictions on world maps.

-The Ebstorf world map, which was created in northern Germany around 1300, shows the apocalyptic peoples "Gog and Magog" in the far northeast (mappae mundi were oriented to the east, therefore the north east is located in the upper left corner).
-The names "Gog" and "Magog" (Gog was initially said to stem "from the land of Magog" and was later
+The Ebstorf world map, which was created in northern Germany around 1300, shows the apocalyptic peoples 'Gog and Magog' in the far north-east (mappae mundi were oriented to the east, therefore the north-east is located in the upper-left corner).
+The names 'Gog' and 'Magog' (Gog was initially said to stem 'from the land of Magog' and was later supplemented with a second people called 'Magog') are found in the Tanakh, in the Old Testament, in the Pseudepigrapha and the Qumran writings, in the targums and in other Jewish texts, in the New Testament, in the writings of the Church Fathers and in the Qur'an.
+In increasingly different but entangled ways, Gog and Magog constitute important figures in the eschatological settings and apocalyptic traditions of all three monotheistic religions.